 - Rain reduces your visibility and increases stopping distances, especially during the winter months, so it is advisable to double the distance between you and the car in front.

 - Use your headlights when visibility is reduced, in accordance with the Highway Code.

 - Regularly check the functioning of your lights and the condition of your windscreen wipers.
 Replace any defective bulbs and blades as necessary.

 - Should the steering begin to feel light or unresponsive due to rain or standing water, ease off the accelerator and slow down gradually.

 - If the roads are flooded, avoid areas of deep water, which is usually by the kerbs.
 If you do decide to cross through water, drive slowly but keep your engine revs high to avoid stalling.
 Be aware that bow waves from approaching vehicles can submerge your car to a much deeper level.

 - Do not attempt to cross deep water – a car can float in as little as two feet of standing water.

 Driving in fog

-- Fog is one of the most dangerous weather conditions as an accident involving one car can quickly escalate to involve others if they are driving too close.
+- Fog is one of the most dangerous weather conditions during winter, as an accident involving one car can quickly escalate to involve others if they are driving too close.
 Leave a distance of at least three seconds between you and the car in front.